Skip to content

-The WA Police Force is committed to creating a diverse and inclusive workplace — and that includes actively welcoming Aboriginal and Torres Strait Islander people into our team.
+The WA Police Force is dedicated to building a workplace that reflects diversity and inclusion.
+A key part of this commitment is actively encouraging Aboriginal and Torres Strait Islander people to join our team.

-The WA Police Force are looking for Indigenous recruits to step up and be the change.
+The WA Police Force are looking for Indigenous recruits to join our team and support the community.

 The WA Police Force designed and developed a mobile app to improve fairness and equality to Aboriginal communities state-wide during interactions with police officers.